rozifus/TeamStrong12_9/README.txt

 Credit for assets used
 ----------------------

-summertime.ogg - chiptune accessed from http://www.chiptune.com/
+pink-summertime.mod - chiptune accessed from http://www.chiptune.com/